fpaxos/fpaxos-lib/README.md

 ##  Unit tests

 Unit tests depend on the [Google Test][4] library.
-First enable unit tests run
+To enable unit tests run

 	cmake -DBUILD_UNIT=ON ..
 	make